codex-team/moduleDispatcher/README.md

 # codex.dispatcher
-CodeX Module Dispatcher — Initialize frontend Modules from the DOM without inline scripts
+CodeX Module Dispatcher

+Class for frontend Modules initialization from the DOM without inline scripts

 Install npm package
 ```
 npm i codex.dispatcher
 ```
-Require it in your main javascript file
+Require it in your JavaScript file
 ```js
 const dispatcher = require('codex.dispatcher');
 ```
-##Create instance of dispatcher
+## Create instance of dispatcher
 ```js
 new dispatcher();
 ```
-If your javascript modules are parts of one global Library object, like
+If your javascript Modules are parts of one global Library object, like

 - YourLibrary.moduleOne
 - YourLibrary.moduleTwo